apache/incubator-kie-tools/CONTRIBUTING.md

 - The description of your PR should describe the code you wrote.
 The issue that is solved should be at least described properly in the corresponding JIRA ticket.
 - If your contribution spans across multiple repositories, make sure to list all the related PRs.

+### Java Coding Guidelines

+We decided to disallow `@author` tags in the Javadoc: they are hard to maintain, especially in a very active project, and we use the Git history to track authorship.
+GitHub also has [this nice page with your contributions](https://github.com/kiegroup/kogito-editors-java/graphs/contributors).

+It is strongly recommended that you import [our code style](https://github.com/kiegroup/droolsjbpm-build-bootstrap/tree/master/ide-configuration) if you use IntelliJ or Eclipse.

 ### Requirements for Dependencies

 Any dependency used in any KIE project must fulfill these hard requirements: